-The Office of the Chief Trade Adviser (OCTA) provides independent advice and support to the Forum Island Countries in the negotiations of PACER Plus with Australia and New Zealand.
-It is based in Port Vila, Vanuatu.
-The OCTA is owned by and is under the exclusive control of the Forum Island Countries (FICs).
-It is based in Port Vila, Vanuatu.
+Based in Port Vila, Vanuatu, the Office of the Chief Trade Adviser (OCTA) provides independent advice and support to the Pacific Island Countries (PICs) in the negotiations of PACER Plus with Australia and New Zealand.
+The OCTA is fully owned and under the exclusive control of the Pacific Island Countries.

-The current members of the OCTA are thirteen FICs.
-These are: Cook Islands, Federated States of Micronesia, Kiribati, Nauru, Niue, Palau, Papua New Guinea, Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+The current members of the OCTA are fourteen PICs.
+These are: Cook Islands, Federated States of Micronesia, Kiribati, Nauru, Niue, Palau, Papua New Guinea, Fiji, Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

-In June 2009, Forum Trade Ministers agreed to the establishment of the OCTA.
-This decision was in recognition of the need for the FICs to have independent advice and technical support on trade negotiations.
-Ministers also recommended to Leaders to commence PACER Plus negotiations after the Forum Leaders’ Meeting.
+In June 2009, Pacific Islands Forum Trade Ministers agreed to the establishment of the OCTA.
+This decision was in recognition of the need for the PICs to receive independent advice and technical support on trade negotiations.
+Ministers also recommended that Leaders commence PACER Plus negotiations after the Forum Leaders’ Meeting.

 In August 2009, Forum Leaders agreed to the Forum Trade Ministers’ recommendation to commence PACER Plus negotiations forthwith.
 They also welcomed the decision of the Forum Trade Ministers to establish the OCTA.